chuajustin/chuajustin.github.io/README.md

 <h2> Forecasting Model/Machine Learning (Carbon Cast) </h2>

-- A forecasting model that uses past data of companies carbon emission (Scope 1, Scope 2, Scope 3) respectively to forecast/predict their carbon emission output using scikit-learn machine learning library time-series model in python.
+- A forecasting model that uses past data of companies carbon emission (Scope 1, Scope 2, Scope 3) respectively to forecast/predict their carbon emission output using scikit-learn machine learning library time-series model in python, [link to project can be found here]https://github.com/chuajustin/carboncast).
 - Data comprises of the past 6 years data extracted from their sustainability report to predict the projected emissions levels in 2030 and 2050.
-- [Project](https://carbon-cast.streamlit.app) was built around the idea of letting companies visualize their forecasted emission output base on yearly emissions.
+- [Project APP](https://carbon-cast.streamlit.app) was built around the idea of letting companies visualize their forecasted emission output base on yearly emissions.

 <h2> PowerBI - Amazon Prime Video Analysis </h2>